One-loop divergences of quantum gravity coupled with scalar electrodynamics: The background field method for one-loop diagrams

-The $\Lagr_1,\Lagr_2$ is obtained by expanding various functions of field variables with respect to quantum fields up to second order.
+The fields $(\bar g_{\mu\nu},\bar\varphi,\bar A_\mu)$ are splitted into background fields $(g_{\mu\nu},\tilde\varphi,A_\mu)$ plus quantum fields $(h_{\mu\nu},\varphi,a_\mu)$ to apply background field method.
+Then the equation of motion and one-loop amplitudes are calculated by expanding (\ref{1}) various functions of field variables with respect to quantum fields up to second order.
 For the scalar curvature and field strength tensor, calculation results can be found in many literatures such as \cite{Hooft2,Deser_1}.
-The kinetic terms of complex scalar field and the coupling terms between metric field, electromagnetic potential and scalar field are
+The Interaction Lagangian in Einstein-SQED up to 2nd order is